60th Street Tunnel: Construction and opening

 The tunnel was built as part of the Dual Contracts, which expanded the current New York City Subway system greatly.
 The original plan provided for trackage over the Queensboro Bridge, which spans the East River from about 59th Street in Manhattan to Queens Plaza in Queens.
 However, an investigation made following the 1907 collapse of the Quebec Bridge determined that the bridge would not be able to handle the additional weight of subway trains; thus, the tunnel was constructed to the north.
 Clifford Milburn Holland served as the engineer-in-charge.
+On October 14, 1918, the tunnel was holed through near the Manhattan bank of the East River.
+Work on the tunnel was being completed by P. McGovern & Company for $4,194,797.
+At the time, it was expected that the tunnel would be completed in early 1919.
+The tunnel was the deepest of the five new East River tunnels, being over 100 ft deep in sections.
+A false bottom was placed in the river over some sections of tunneling work due to the very high level of air pressure needed.

 The tunnel opened to revenue service on Sunday, August 1, 1920, at 2 a.m. with a holiday schedule, along with the Montague Street Tunnel and the rest of the BMT Broadway Line.
 Regular service began the following day.
 The two new tunnels allowed passengers to make an 18 mi trip from Coney Island, through Manhattan, to Queens for a 5 cent fare.
 The original construction cost was $5,617,008.97.